wenet-e2e/wespeaker/examples/voxceleb/v2/README.md

 * Setup: fbank80, num_frms200, epoch150, ArcMargin, aug_prob0.6, speed_perturb (no spec_aug)
 * Scoring: cosine (sub mean of vox2_dev), AS-Norm, [QMF](https://arxiv.org/pdf/2010.11255)
 * Metric: EER(%)
+* 🔥 UPDATE 2024.09.03: We support the SimAM_ResNet pretrained on VoxBlink2 and Finetuned on Voxceleb2!
+* 🔥 UPDATE 2024.08.27: We support SSL models as the feature front-end, take a look at the WavLM recipe!

-* 🔥 UPDATE 2022.07.19: We apply the same setups as the winning system of CNSRC 2022 (see [cnceleb](https://github.com/wenet-e2e/wespeaker/tree/master/examples/cnceleb/v2) recipe for details), and obtain significant performance improvement.
+* UPDATE 2022.07.19: We apply the same setups as the winning system of CNSRC 2022 (see [cnceleb](https://github.com/wenet-e2e/wespeaker/tree/master/examples/cnceleb/v2) recipe for details), and obtain significant performance improvement.
     * LR scheduler warmup from 0
     * Remove one embedding layer in ResNet models
     * Add large margin fine-tuning strategy (LM)